storj/docs/app/dcs/third-party-tools/plex/page.md

 [Rclone](https://rclone.org) is a program that helps with the management of files on various cloud storage services.
 It provides a command called [`rclone mount`](https://rclone.org/commands/rclone_mount/) that allows files on cloud storage to be mounted as a local filesystem.

-For this guide, we are going to show how to set up Rclone to sync your local files with Storj DCS.
+For this guide, we are going to show how to set up Rclone to sync your local files with Storj.
 This can then serve as your storage backend for a service like Plex.

 ## Getting Started